Severe Athlete’s Foot on the Foot & Heel [Causes & Best Treatment]

 - Make sure you have good socks and change them regularly:

-make sure you change your socks as readily as possible, especially if you work very long shifts at work in your shoes get absolutely soaked.
+make sure you change your socks as readily as possible, primarily if you work very long shifts at work in your shoes get soaked.

 - This is especially important in people who wear big occlusive boots so that you continue sweating.